-Airbus Helicopters is also exploring Urban Air Mobility (UAM) via the CityAirbus project, which is an electrically operated platform concept for multiple passengers.
-As part of Clean Sky 2 European Research programme, Airbus Helicopters has unveiled at the Le Bourget airshow the aerodynamic configuration of the high speed demonstrator codenamed Racer.
+Airbus Helicopters is also actively involved into the Urban Air Mobility (UAM) via several commercial and military projects:

+- CityAirbus project, which is an electrically operated platform concept for multiple passengers; - as part of Clean Sky 2 European Research programme, Airbus Helicopters has unveiled at the Le Bourget airshow the aerodynamic configuration of the high speed demonstrator codenamed Racer.
 This demonstrator will incorporate a host of innovative features and will be optimised for a cruise speed of more than 400 km/h.
-Beyond the platform Airbus Helicopters wants to play a leading role in UAM services like on-demand helicopter booking platforms.
-Voom, now operational in Sao Paulo, will be the entity that will provide this new service to be deployed to other locations notably in the Americas and Asia-Pacific.